 “My service on the task force leveraged the expertise and long experience that the Moore School has in international business,” said Teegen.
 “Our school’s approach was highlighted in one of the case studies in the report to showcase our unique approach to creating relevant knowledge and preparing future business leaders for success in global business.”

 For more information about the AACSB International and the report “The Globalization of Management Education: Changing International Structures, Adaptive Strategies, and the Impact on Institutions” visit the Web site: http://www.aacsb.edu/.

 About the Darla Moore School of Business

 The Darla Moore School of Business is among the highest-ranked business schools in the world for international business education and research.
 Founded in 1919, the school has a history of innovative educational leadership, blending academic preparation with real-world experience through internships, consulting projects, study-abroad programs, and entrepreneurial opportunities.
-The Moore School offers undergraduate, master’s, and doctoral degrees, as well as distinctive executive education programs.
+The Moore School offers undergraduate, master’s, and doctoral degrees, as well as distinctive Executive Development programs.
 In 1998, the school was named for South Carolina native and New York financier Darla Moore, making the University of South Carolina the first major university to name its business school after a woman.

 About AACSB International